PierBover/AlfredWorkflowGoogleApps/README.md

 * `photos` to open Google Photos
 * `keep` to open Google Keep

+**New document**
+* `new doc` to create a new Google Doc
+* `new sheet` to create a new Google Sheet
+* `new slide` to create a new Google Slide

-In the future I plan to integrate more options (new doc, search, etc).
+In the future I plan to integrate more options.
+Raise an issue if you have an idea for a feature request!

-Note: You will have to deactivate Gmail and Drive from the default URL searches provided in Alfred to remove the duplicates.

-To install simply download the [GoogleApps.alfredworkflow](GoogleApps.alfredworkflow?raw=true) file and double click to install on Alfred.